1. Do you have any credentials to show me?

 Once an agent has seen one property, he/she would probably have seen it all.
-An experience professional would have by now developed a sharp eye to spot any noticeable flaws in your property that could potentially impact the selling price.
-Ask for advice on any necessary repairs or renovations, or if it just needs a deep cleaning and declutter session.
+An experienced professional would have by now developed a sharp eye to spot any noticeable flaws in your property that could potentially impact the selling price.
+Ask for advice on any necessary repairs or renovations, or if it just needs a deep cleaning and declutters session.

-If you’re looking for someone to help sell your property in a short span of time and at a good price, this is a good selection of basic questions to keep on your check-list.
-Not only will it give you a sense of how the potential real estate agent is like, it will also give you a glimpse into his/her personality.
+There you have it.
+If you’re looking for someone to help sell your property in a short span of time and at a good price, this is a good selection of basic questions to keep on your checklist.
+Not only will it give you a sense of how the potential real estate agent is like, but it will also give you a glimpse into his/her personality.
 Above all, trust in your gut instincts, especially if you’re getting good vibes from that person!